Programming Wireless Security through Learning-Aided Spatiotemporal Digital Coding Metamaterial Antenna: Digitally-coded space-time MTM-LWA

-Our proposed architectures enable the manipulation of spectral components of the received signals by the use of digital codes for any receiving angles.
+Our proposed architecture enable the manipulation of spectral components of the received signals by the use of digital codes for any receiving angles.
 This is of prime applicability in multi-carrier communication systems, e.g., when the signal $S(t)$ being transmitted by the LWA is of OFDM type.
-For the OFDM transmission, the information is sent over a limited frequency band composed of finite number of spectral bins called subcarriers.
-By choosing the OFDM's subcarrier width to be the same as $f_p$, the generated harmonics would interact with the received constellation symbols in each subcarrier.
-Specifically, harmonics of the form $w(\nu,L,t,\theta)$, for $\nu\neq0$, cause interference in all the received subcarriers.
-The key aspect of our proposed method is to design the digital codes, i.e., $\mathbf{q}_k$ in order to control the behavior of the interference terms and form the way they contribute to the received signal's subcarriers in different angles.
-In particular, the digital codes would be designed in order to minimize the level of such interference for the legitimate UE in the desired angle, while maximizing it for the unauthorized UEs in all the other directions as highlighted in Fig. \ref{fig:ProposedSchemes}.
+For the OFDM transmission, the information is sent over a limited frequency band composed of a finite number of spectral bins called subcarriers.
+In order for the generated harmonics to interact with the received constellation symbols in each subcarrier and meet the DM functionalities for the case of OFDM signals, the corresponding subcarrier width is set to be the same as the switching frequency $f_p$.
+As a result, harmonics of the form $w(\nu,L,t,\psi)$, for $\nu\neq0$, cause interference in all the received subcarriers.
+The key aspect of our proposed method is to design the digital codes, i.e., $\mathbf{q}_k$ in order to control the behavior of the interference terms and enforce the way they contribute to the received signal's subcarriers in different angles.
+In particular, for the case of free space transmission, the digital codes would be designed in order to minimize the level of such interference for the legitimate user equipment in the desired angle, while maximizing it for the unauthorized receivers in all the other directions as highlighted in Figure \ref{fig:ProposedSchemes}.
+Similar functionality can also be achieved in different coherence times for the case of transmission through wireless channels as discussed in a later section, where space-time coding sequences are obtained via learning-aided B\&B algorithm.